 A Detailed Guideline on Fixing Vertical Blind Wands

 Window blinds and shades are a popular window treatment solutions in homes and offices today.
 They are gorgeous in appearance; they help create a pleasant and comfortable ambiance at home by keeping out heat and cold as needed and are easy to operate.
-There are different types of blinds in the market ranging from wood blinds, Venetian blinds, mini blinds, fabric blinds, etc. They differ in their functionality, material used, operational mechanism and also structurally.
+There are different types of blinds in the market ranging from real wood blinds, Venetian blinds, aluminum mini blinds, fabric blinds, etc. They differ in their functionality, material used, operational mechanism and also structurally.
 There are primarily two types of blinds based on structural features.
-Horizontal blinds that come with horizontal slats can be raised or lowered, or Vertical blinds that have vertical slats and open sideways from the center or from either the left or right side.
+Horizontal blinds that come with horizontal slats can be raised or lowered, or vertical blinds that have vertical slats and open sideways from the center or from either the left or right side.

 Vertical blinds are a popular choice for covering large windows, patio and sliding doors.
 The practicality, reliability, light controlling flexibility, and privacy that vertical blinds offer have made them a favorable choice for most of the residential and commercial spaces.
 When installed properly these blinds can create a voguish and phenomenal look that will enrich the overall home décor.
 Unlike other window blinds, these blinds also come in different accessories and a vertical blind tilt wand is one of them which is used to open and close the slats of the blinds.
 However, the tilt control can become hard to use over time and can develop operational issues.
 Purchasing a new blind is out of the question because it means substantial investment.
 These issues, if not very serious can be addressed at home.

 Ways of Fixing Blind Wand that Won’t Turn

 If your vertical blind wand is not turning then there are two ways to fix it – By connecting the tilt mechanism or replacing the tilt wand.
 We will show you both the ways so that you can choose the one that is suitable for your product –